 At Logan University, students receive extensive clinical training through the Logan University Health Centers.

-Student interns and residents, under direct supervision of our teaching clinicians, are well-trained in chiropractic techniques.
+Student doctors and residents, under direct supervision of our teaching clinicians, are well-trained in chiropractic techniques.
 Patients receive chiropractic care for conditions that range from back and neck problems to complaints of headache, allergies, injuries and a variety of conditions affecting the quality of life.
 More than 65,000 patient visits are recorded annually at Logan’s health centers.

 In Trimester 8, students enter one of Logan’s three outpatient Health Centers.
-This is where students become interns and treat members of the public under the supervision of faculty clinicians.
+This is where students become student doctors and treat members of the public under the supervision of faculty clinicians.
 The Health Center practicum is a one-year course which exposes students to a large variety of patient encounters and cases.